 One of the most important items, to all renters is finding a quiet apartment.
 Finding a quiet apartment is easy if you understand the internal and external factors that create noise and those design features which can control noise.
 No apartment is ever completely noise-free but checking off these items will greatly improve your chances of finding a quiet apartment.

 External noise factors are exactly what they sound like.
 What obvious sources (external to the building) could be creating noise.
-You will need to visually look at all sides of the building to check for the possibility of any physical noise.
-Some of these include –
+You will need to visually look at all sides of the building to check for the possibility of any physical noise, including:

 - Outside construction